Learning Hierarchically Structured Concepts: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we have proposed a theoretical model for recognition and learning of hierarchically structured concepts in synchronous Spiking Neural Networks.
-Using this model, we have given algorithms and lower bound results that appear to be consistent with experimental results for learning of structured concepts.
-These results suggest numerous directions for future research.
+In this paper, we have proposed a theoretical model for recognizing and learning hierarchically-structured concepts in synchronous, feed-forward layered Spiking Neural Networks.
+Our networks use Oja's learning rule for adjusting synapse weights.
+Based on this model, we have presented two unsupervised learning algorithms, one for noise-free learning and one that allows bounded noise.
+Both algorithms learn concepts in a bottom-up manner, but allow arbitrary interleaving in learning of incomparable concepts.
+We have analyzed both algorithms in detail.

+The representations produced by these algorithms are certain types of embeddings of the hierarchical concept structure in the neural network.
+These representations support robust concept recognition, even when some of the inputs are missing.
+We have also provided a preliminary lower bound on the number of layers, saying that two-level concepts cannot be recognized robustly in one-level networks.

+This paper represents a first step towards a theory of representation and learning for hierarchically-structured concepts in SNNs.
+Our representations and algorithms appear to be generally consistent with experimental results in computer vision and neuroscience.
+However, our model is highly abstract and makes several simplifying assumptions, in the interests of exposing the key ideas and simplifying the analysis: for instance, we assume that concepts are strictly tree-structured, that every concept has the same number of children, and that the learning rule is applied without error.
+To make the results more realistic, one should, of course, loosen these assumptions.